mrmaire/bunsenlabs-wallpapers/README.md

 # bunsenlabs-wallpapers
-A few wallpapers that I created in Inkscape.
+A few wallpapers that I created with Inkscape.